 For non-surfers, yoga classes and horseback riding are popular activities too.

-Mark Smith, train expert at Seat61, says the 296-mile journey between the Serbian capital and Montenegro's Adriatic coast is one of Europe's most spectacular train rides.
+Mark Smith, train expert at Seat61, says the 296-mile journey between the Serbian capital and the Adriatic coast of Montenegro is one of Europe's most spectacular train rides.

 "I think it's absolutely epic.
 It summits at over 3,000 feet above sea level in the breathtaking Montenegrin mountains," he says.